 Budget

 Margin protection.
 The tender price already had risk priced in.
-Anything that changes scope, adds complexity, or requires rework is a direct hit.
+Anything that changes the scope, adds complexity, or requires rework is a direct hit.
 The goal is to deliver within the agreed envelope and recover where possible.

 Quality

 Quality means compliance.
 Meeting the specification, passing inspections, and handing over a building the client accepts.
-Going beyond the spec is not a goal — it is a risk, because it might not be recognized or compensated.
+Going beyond the spec is not a goal, it is a risk, because it might not be recognized or compensated.

 Common Ground — Where Alignment Actually Exists